andrewpbray/math-141-2016-fall/problem-sets.md

 **PS10**: Please work through problems 1, 2, 3, 7, 9, and 11 in the Exercises at the end of Chapter 6.
 (Due Wednesday)

-**PS11**: Please work through problems 13, 14, 15 in the Exercises at the end of Chapter 6 (Due Wednesday).
+**PS11**: Please work through problems 13, 14, 15 in the Exercises at the end of Chapter 6.
 If you weren't able to attend the seminar, please read [this paper](http://people.math.umass.edu/~lavine/whatisbayes.pdf) and include your thoughts on the following questions in your problem set.

 1. This paper discusses the likelihood function an important statistical concept.
 Since it's a function, what is it a function \emph{of}?
 How is it the same or different from a p-value?
 2. In the second bullet point in the discussion, three perspectives are offered.
 Which do you find the most compelling?
 Why?